After Hours Emergency Centres

 As our hospital does not offer 24 hour patient care, but do we offer a referral service to any number of 24 hour emergency clinics, where the patient care can be closely monitored throughout the night by experienced emergency staff.
 We work closely with specialists in medicine and surgery and offer referral to them if we feel that they may offer you and your cat a more specialised service.

-With Amy having completed her qualifications, she is now a registered Feline Medicine Specialist.
+Dr Amy is one a handful of registered Feline Medicine Specialists in Australia.
 She can accept cases from other Veterinary hospitals, our when you would like a specialist opinion in regards to your cats health requirements.
+We work in close collaboration with other Veterinary Specialists to help find the best outcome for you and your cat.